-15. Quarterly debt management risk reports by the Debt Policy Coordination Office (DPCO) is defined as reports covering exposure indicators to financial risk (redemption profile of local and foreign currency debt, average life, share of domestic debt falling due in the next 12 months, average time to re-fixing, share of local and foreign currency debt re-fixing its interest rate over the next 12 months, composition of debt stock by currency and share of short term foreign currency debt over net international reserves).

-16. Structural benchmark on hiring of six transaction advisors for end-March 2014 is defined as follows: Three transaction advisors to undertake the sale of minority shares for three PSEs from the list of capital market transactions with at least one offering in the domestic and one offering in international markets.
-From the list of strategic private sector participation one transaction advisor for electricity distribution company and one generation company, and finally one transaction advisor to undertake the restructuring of Pakistan International Airlines Corp (PIAC) and will seek for a strategic investor.

-17. The draft legislation presented to parliament to limit the authority to grant tax concessions or exemptions is consistent with the presidential ordinance No. IX of 2015 and specifies exceptional circumstances under which the Economic Coordination Committee of the cabinet retains the authority to grant temporary exemptions as follows: whenever exceptional circumstances exist to take immediate action for the purposes of national security, natural disaster, national food security in emergency situations, and protection of national economic interests in situations arising out of abnormal fluctuation in international commodity prices, removal of anomalies in duties, development of backward areas, and implementation of bilateral and multilateral agreements.

-18. The "relevant tax laws" in the structural benchmark "Adopt the amendments to the Anti-Money Laundering (AML) Act that will include serious tax crimes from the relevant tax laws in line with international standards" for end-May 2016 is defined as follows: Income Tax Ordinance, 2001; the Federal Excise Act, 2005; the Sales Tax Act, 1990; the Customs Act, 1969; and any other relevant law.

-19. Power sector payables arise from (i) nonrecoveries from supply to AJ&K, other federal and provincial governments including FATA, private consumers, and Baluchistan Tube Wells, (ii) accrued markup from the servicing of PHCL, (iii) line losses and noncollections that are not recognized by NEPRA, (iv) GST NonRefund, (v) late payment surcharges, and (vi) the delay in tariff determinations.

-20. Electricity Tariff Pricing Formulas and Definitions (MEFP 132).
+- 14. Quarterly debt management risk reports by the Debt Policy Coordination Office (DPCO) is defined as reports covering exposure indicators to financial risk (redemption profile of local and foreign currency debt, average life, share of domestic debt falling due in the next 12 months, average time to re-fixing, share of local and foreign currency debt re-fixing its interest rate over the next 12 months, composition of debt stock by currency and share of short term foreign currency debt over net international reserves). - 15.
+Structural benchmark on hiring of six transaction advisors for end-March 2014 is defined as follows: Three transaction advisors to undertake the sale of minority shares for three PSEs from the list of capital market transactions with at least one offering in the domestic and one offering in international markets.
+From the list of strategic private sector participation one transaction advisor for electricity distribution company and one generation company, and finally one transaction advisor to undertake the restructuring of Pakistan International Airlines Corp (PIAC) and will seek for a strategic investor. - 16.
+The draft legislation presented to parliament to limit the authority to grant tax concessions or exemptions is consistent with the presidential ordinance No. IX of 2015 and specifies exceptional circumstances under which the Economic Coordination Committee of the cabinet retains the authority to grant temporary exemptions as follows: whenever exceptional circumstances exist to take immediate action for the purposes of national security, natural disaster, national food security in emergency situations, and protection of national economic interests in situations arising out of abnormal fluctuation in international commodity prices, removal of anomalies in duties, development of backward areas, and implementation of bilateral and multilateral agreements. - 17.
+The "important tax crimes" in the structural benchmark "Introduce new amendments to the AML Act to parliament to cover important tax crimes, as defined in the TMU" for end-January 2016 pertain to the Income Tax Ordinance, 2001. - 18.
+Power sector payables arise from (i) non-recoveries from supply to AJ&K, other federal and provincial governments including FATA, private consumers, and Baluchistan Tube Wells, (ii) accrued markup from the servicing of PHCL, (iii) line losses and non-collections that are not recognized by NEPRA, (iv) GST NonRefund, (v) late payment surcharges, and (vi) the delay in tariff determinations. - 19.
+Electricity Tariff Pricing Formulas and Definitions (MEFP ¶33).
 The current notified weighted average electricity tariff is PRs 11.45/kWh for all classes of consumers.
 The FY 2014/15 electricity bill will be notified effective from June 10, 2015, and include the following tariffs and surcharges: (i) weighted average tariff of PRs 9.91/kWh, (ii) a rationalization surcharge of PRs 1.54/kWh, (iii) debt servicing surcharge (DSS) of PRs 0.43/kWh, and (iv) Neelum-Jhelum Surcharge of PRs 0.1/kWh.
-The current notified electricity tariffs for users at 0-50 kWh/month of PRs 2/kWh will be retained.

-(i) The weighted average tariffs on electricity consumers' electricity consumption is defined as follows
+The current notified electricity tariffs for users at 0-50 kWh/month of PRs 2/kWh will be retained. - (i) The weighted average tariffs on electricity consumers' electricity consumption is defined as follows